esa-tu-darmstadt/SCAIE-V-2.0/README.md

 **Package: scaiev.coreconstr** - this package handles metadata of cores.
 This metadata is read from yaml datasheets in the [Cores](Cores) directory.

 **Package: scaiev.scal** - this package contains the SCAL logic generator implementation.
 The strategy packages comprise all logic-generating strategy objects for the different SCAL features.

-## What is the current status of the project?
-The project is quite new and we are constantly working on improving it & testing it with different configurations.
-We already evaluated multiple configurations through automatic testing (cocotb).

 ## How can I cite this work?
 You can cite the following paper, which used the first SCAIE-V version of the tool: